ApurvaG04/data-commons/docs/data/index.md

 TO DO: In the UN Goals Colab, the [country.csv timeline output Abhishek created](https://github.com/ModelEarth/community-data/blob/master/locations/datacommons/country.csv) can be output to data-commons/docs/data/air/[dcid].csv.
 Then delete the country.csv file

 TO DO: Update earthscape.js to also display <a href="/data-pipeline/timelines/earthscape/datacommons.html#country=IN,CN,US">countries and states</a>.
-Eliminate datacommons.html after adding to the current page.
+Eliminate datacommons.html after adding to the current page. - Apuva

 TO DO: The DCID value for the water UN Goal topics is: `dc/g/SDG_6`
 Fix the following so we can update [/feed/view/#feed=water](/feed/view#feed=water) to pull the water nav DCID